nicolasying/Micipsa-Site/index.md

 Similarity and Association:
 Principles of Distributed Semantic Processing in the Human Brain,

-a research project conducted within the Cogmaster M2 research internship.
+a research project conducted within the program of Cogmaster and SPEIT Master's, carried out in CAMS - CNRS/EHESS.

 ## What is Micipsa